masc-it/ScrapingMonkey/docs/README.md

 See RapidAPI examples to have an overview according to the programming language you use.

 ScrapingMonkey uses low-latency, high-quality and periodically updated proxies, in order to let you scrape without any problem.
-Proxies are geographically located in UK, US and DE.
+Proxies are located in UK, US and DE.
 More will be added according to usage.

 ## /getSource